Access Table Values¶

 └──────────────────────────────────────┘

-When called negative number of rows, it takes tail rows:
+When called with a negative number, it takes the last n rows:

 >>> print(last_rows)